pnnl/ruleset-checking-tool/docs/ruleset_functions/baseline_systems/baseline_hvac_sub_functions/get_dict_with_terminal_units_and_zones.md

 # get_dict_with_terminal_units_and_zones

-**Description:** Returns a dictionary of zone IDs associated with each terminal unit in the RMR.
+**Description:** Returns a dictionary of zone IDs associated with each terminal unit in the RMD.

 **Inputs:**
 - **RMR**: The RMR to evalute (B-RMR or P-RMR or U-RMR).